Congress Will Consider Proposal To Raise H-1B Minimum Wage To $100,000

 It's been argued for the last 2 decades (-ish) here on this site that the main problem with American governance is corruption by big business.
 Regardless of the left or right position we need to start doing things that are good for the people, even if such actions are narrowly bad for business.

-This is a good start, it was indeed one of his campaign promises, and that
+This is a good start, it was indeed one of his campaign promises, and that part doesn't matter one bit.

+(I'm very curious to see who votes for/against the bill, or if it gets killed in committee.)

+If it gets refused a floor vote is the thing to watch.
+This is one issue that does tend to peel some R's off from the pack and has enjoyed support from a bipartisan minority.

 Re: (Score:2)